vpenso/mesos-example/README.md

 **Find a more comprehensive Mesos Cluster example in [INSTALL.md](INSTALL.md)**

-# Mesos Example

 This example uses virtual machines setup with vm-tools:

 <https://github.com/vpenso/vm-tools>

-Install Zookeeper, Mesos, Marathon and Chronis on a single node:

 ```bash
 # start a CentOS 7 VM instance